 Entertainment will always be the heart of our industry, but I would also note the growing awareness that exists about the positive impact games have on improving other top priorities for the American people, including our economy, our education and healthcare systems, the workplace and the arts.
 Consider just a few examples from this year:

 I am proud to report that, in partnership with this initiative, ESA is once again sponsoring the National STEM Video Game Challenge in collaboration with The Joan Ganz Cooney Center at Sesame Workshop, E-Line Media, and the Corporation for Public Broadcasting/PBS KIDS’ Ready to Learn initiative.
-The competition challenges students and developers to create original games that stimulate interest in science, technology, engineering and math (STEM) learning.

 Of course, these are just a few examples of the reach and promise of games, and we see new and inspiring instances every day.
 We will continue sharing these stories with you through our monthly newsletter and on our website while also exploring opportunities to provide further support and encouragement for this movement.